sqlxpert/lights-off-aws/README.md

   EBS volume, RDS database, or CloudFormation stack.
 You don't need to look up schedules and rules in other AWS services.

-* Schedules and operations are easy to update.
-Just edit an AWS resource's tags!
+* Schedules and operations are easy to update: just edit a tag!

 * One tool handles a variety of operations in EC2, RDS, and CloudFormation.
-  Why should you have to use one service to schedule a backup, and a different service to schedule a reboot?
+  Why should you have to use one service to schedule a backup, and another to schedule a reboot?

 ## Quick Start